kwaldenphd/pandas-machine-learning-intro/README.md

 ### Filter

-96. As with SQL, we can return rows in our `DataFrame` that meet specific conditions.
+96. We can select or return rows in our `DataFrame` that meet specific conditions.

 97. Let's say we wanted to create a new `DataFrame` only containing data for passengers older than 35 years.
 ```Python